Extra notice of hearing requirement in probate cases: Zoom videoconference information

 For help starting a guardianship…

-The Civil Self Help Center at the Law Library can help you get guardianship over minors you care for.
-The Center is offering phone appointments only during the emergency.
+SH@LL (Self Help at the Law Library, formerly Civil Self Help Center) may be able to help you get guardianship of minors you care for.
 Call 916-426-2731 to request an an appointment.